 In some cases, this is done to gain the approval or allegiance of the audience.
-While in other cases, it can be a result of a self-esteem issue within the person, where their self-worth prevents them from being able to behave and speak in a manner that is rooted in truth.
+While in other cases, it can be an issue with the other person’s self-esteem.
+Perhaps their self-worth prevents them from being able to behave and speak in a manner that is rooted in truth.

 Self-esteem and Self-identity

-When someone struggles with their own self-identity, this can often lead to a life of bad qualities, even unintentionally.
+When someone struggles with their self-identity, this can often lead to flawed character and unacceptable behavior, even if done unintentionally.

-Showing these types of people empathy for their own inner struggles is a sign of strength on your end, but again, do not allow that to manifest itself into accepting behavior from them that compromises your own integrity.
+Showing these types of people empathy for their own inner struggles is a sign of strength on your end.
+However, it is not an excuse to tolerate their questionable behavior that compromises your own integrity.

 Be aware as well that it is not your job to diagnose or treat someone else’s issue.
-Rather, learn what that means for how you will troubleshoot the relationship you hold with them.
+You only need to learn what their issues are so that you can foster a healthy relationship with them.

 People who lack the courage to be their true selves often default to the behaviors of a two-faced person.
 This can occur in both personal and professional settings.

 Sometimes, people are too intimidated by a superior to stand up for their version of the truth at work.
-They are opting instead for words and actions that they know will appease their boss.
+They are opting to speak and act in ways that will appease or please their boss.

-This is a great example of why people are commonly encouraged to keep relationships with a colleague at work to a surface level.
-Even if your coworker is also your best friend, a distinct separation is often in your best interest.
+This is a clear example of why people are commonly encouraged to keep relationships with a colleague at work to a superficial level.
+Even if your coworker is also your best friend, a distinct distance is often in your best interest.

-A lack of trust can provoke people to simply agree, smile, and nod through conversations even though they hold a different opinion or have communicated alternate feelings to a different party.
-While this type of person firmly believes they are being careful, they are actually being two-faced.
+A lack of trust can provoke people to simply agree, smile, and nod through conversations even though they hold a different opinion.
+They are wary of expressing their true feelings, afraid of rejection.
+While this type of person firmly believes they are being careful, they are actually exhibiting two faced behavior.

 Spot the Signs of Two Faced People